Z3r0cks/Master_Thesis/thesis/main.typ

 To illustrate the methodology, two LiDAR demonstrations are presented, utilizing the Sick LiDAR sensor (PicoScan 100 and MultiScan 100).
 While the angular resolution of this sensor is fixed, the NeRF implementation is more dynamic.
 The original resolution is displayed in the interface, but the user may select a differential option.
 This is particularly relevant for the MultiScan, which has a vertical angular resolution of 0.125 for 360°.
 The computation of these rays is a time-consuming process.
 The settings for each LiDAR demonstration are saved in a JSON file, and each demonstration is loaded dynamically in the front end.
 Additional demonstrations and capabilities can be incorporated in future implementations.

 === Individual measuring
-this d
+While the demonstration of LiDAR sensors has defined angular and resolutions, user can also use the individual measuring.
+With this method, the vertical and horizontal resolution and the count of the ray can set individual.
+With this function, the whole scene can be scanned from an origin as well es an single ray.

 === Precise measuring
-With this this implementation, the user are able to use a precise measuring between two points within the scene.
-For this, the use can individual clickable point cloud with the same principle as other individual point clouds.
-After clicking on a point, the User can add this coordinate as measure Point (see @fig:frontend).
-After adding a second measuring point, the distance appears with the distance from this two points.
-Due the fact that a NeRF scene do not know any virtual physical objects, this also works though walls and objects.
+This implementation enables users to perform precise measurements between two points within the scene.
+To this end, the user is able to select a clickable point cloud in accordance with the same principle as that which applies to other individual point clouds.
+Following the selection of a point, the user is then able to add this coordinate as a measurement point (see @fig:frontend).
+Once a second measuring point has been added, the distance between the two points is displayed.
+It should be noted that, as a NeRF scene is not aware of any virtual physical objects, this functionality also works through walls and objects.

 === Calibration
 If the camera parameter are unknown, it is necessary to calibrate the scale factor within the scene.
 For this, the precise measurement includes a possibility for calibrate this.
 For the calibration, a object in the scene is needed where the size of this object are known.
 In best case, this object is predestined for measurement with colors and patters and forms which the ANN can recognize easily.